Florida Fictitious Name Registration

 What are the duties and responsibilities of the Division of Corporations?

-- The Division of Corporations is the ministerial filing agency responsible for the administration of the Fictitious Name Act, s.865.09 F.S.
+- The Division of Corporations is the administrative filing agency responsible for the administration of the Fictitious Name Act, s.865.09 F.S.

 - We file and index all Fictitious Name Registrations that meet the mandated statutory filing requirements.

 - Please contact an attorney or an accountant for legal, accounting and tax advice.